-However, because creditors are not required to report information to a credit reporting agency, when you negotiate a debt settlement, ask to have any negative information about the debt removed from your credit files.
-The collection agency may tell you that this is not its decision—that only the original creditor can remove the information.
-Ask for the name and phone number of the person with the original creditor who has authority to make this decision.
+Because creditors are not required to report information to a credit reporting agency, when you negotiate a debt settlement, ask to have any negative information about the debt removed from your credit files.
+The collection agency might tell you that they can't make that decision—only the original creditor can remove the information.
+Ask for the name and phone number of the person with the original creditor who has the authority to make this decision.

-Call that person and plead.
-Explain that you are taking steps to repay your debts, clean up your credit, and be more responsible.
+Call that person and ask.
+Explain that you're taking steps to repay your debts, clean up your credit, and be more responsible.
 Emphasize that a clean credit report will help you achieve your goals.
 Be honest, but paint the bleakest possible picture of your finances.
-Explain illnesses and accidents, job layoffs, car repossessions, major back taxes that you owe, and the like.
+Explain illnesses and accidents, job layoffs, car repossessions, major back taxes you owe, and the like.

 If the collection agency agrees to settle for less than you owe, be sure it also agrees to report the debt it holds as "satisfied in full" to the credit bureaus.
-Be sure to get written confirmation from the creditor and the collector.
+Get written confirmation from the creditor and the collector.
 The debt collector's confirmation should say that it will acknowledge the debt as paid in full when you pay the agreed amount.
-If the creditor (or the debt collector if it has the authority) agrees to delete the original account line, get confirmation that it will submit a Universal Data Form to the three major credit reporting agencies deleting the account/trade line.
-If the debt collector does not have authority to act for the original creditor to delete the account information on the original debt, you may need to write separate letters to the creditor and the debt collector.

 If the creditor, or the debt collector if it has the authority, agrees to delete the original account line, get confirmation that it will submit a Universal Data Form to the three major credit reporting agencies deleting the account/tradeline.
 If the debt collector doesn't have the authority to act for the original creditor to delete the account information on the original debt, you might need to contact the creditor and the debt collector separately.